IntelliSenseIoT/XserverIoTOnboardTask.NET/xserveriotctl.md

 For day-to-day operation or single-device configuration, the graphical user interface may be more convenient.
 For **advanced workflows and large-scale operations**, `xserveriotctl` is the recommended tool.

+## XserverIoTCtl – Download & Installation

+###Download

+The latest prebuilt binaries are available for the following platforms:
+- Linux x64:
+- Windows x64: